 A survivor of Nazi concentration camps is coming to Hammersmith Town Hall to talk about his experiences.

 The visit by Harry Olmer will mark Holocaust Memorial Day.
 He will be talking about his experiences and taking questions from 12 noon to 1.30pm on Monday 11 February.
-You can book below.

 The event will be hosted by Cllr Sue Fennimore, Deputy Leader of H&F Council.